GillesDebunne/GillesDebunne.github.io/_posts/2014-05-08-less-is-more.md

 But then, I got an error when building the vanilla bootstrap.
 Turns out `grunt-recess` is using less v1.3, while bootstrap uses the v1.4 `extend` feature, and less' latest version is v1.7.

 Switching to [`grunt-contrib-less`](https://github.com/gruntjs/grunt-contrib-less) instead, which seems more official and actually runs less v1.7.
-I guess I'll look more closely at gruntjs web site first next time I need a new grunt plugin.
-It's a bit the jungle out there (why not try [assemble-less](https://github.com/assemble/assemble-less)?).
+I guess I'll first look at the [gruntjs](http://gruntjs.com/) web site next time I need a new grunt plugin.
+It's a bit the jungle out there (why not try [assemble-less](https://github.com/assemble/assemble-less) whie at it?).
 A new build system, [gulp](http://gulpjs.com/) is emerging and may replace `grunt`, but we'll see this later.

 Here is the final `Gruntfile` configuration: